posixpascal/apple_appstore_search/README.md

 ## Usage:

 Be aware, this is a minefield.
-I use this in a very specific years and haven't touched the code in at least 3 years.
+I use this in a very specific legacy application and haven't touched the code in at least 3 years.

-I suggest to take a peak at [SpaceShip](https://github.com/fastlane/fastlane/tree/master/spaceship), which is definitely superior to this little pile of code.
+I suggest you to take a peak at [SpaceShip](https://github.com/fastlane/fastlane/tree/master/spaceship), which is definitely superior to this little pile of code.

 Anyways, you've been warned: